Trinidad and Tobago

 Trinidad and Tobago dollar (TTD)

 Trinidad and Tobago,[a] officially the Republic of Trinidad and Tobago, is the southernmost island country in the Caribbean.
-Comprising the main islands of Trinidad and Tobago, along with numerous smaller islands, it is located 11 kilometres (6 nautical miles) northeast off the coast of Venezuela, 130 kilometres (70 nautical miles) south of Grenada, and west of Barbados.[11]
-[12][13] Its capital city is Port of Spain, while its largest and most populous municipality is Chaguanas.
-Despite its proximity to South America, Trinidad and Tobago is generally considered to be part of the West Indies.
+Comprising the main islands of Trinidad and Tobago, along with several smaller islets, the nation is home to approximately 1.5 million people, with a diaspora population exceeding 335,000 worldwide.[10][11]
+Its capital city is Port of Spain, while its largest and most populous municipality is Chaguanas.
+Despite its proximity to South America, Trinidad and Tobago is generally considered to be part of the Caribbean.

-Indigenous peoples inhabited Trinidad for centuries prior to Spanish colonization, following the arrival of Christopher Columbus in 1498.
-Spanish governor José María Chacón surrendered the island to a British fleet under Sir Ralph Abercromby's command in 1797.[14]
-Trinidad and Tobago were ceded to Britain in 1802 under the Treaty of Amiens as separate states and unified in 1889.[15]
-Trinidad and Tobago obtained independence in 1962, and became a republic in 1976.[16][11]
+Trinidad and Tobago is located 11 kilometres (6 nautical miles) northeast off the coast of Venezuela, 130 kilometres (70 nautical miles) south of Grenada, and west of Barbados.[12]
+[13][14] Indigenous peoples inhabited Trinidad for centuries prior to Spanish colonization, following the arrival of Christopher Columbus in 1498.
+Spanish governor José María Chacón surrendered the island to a British fleet under Sir Ralph Abercromby's command in 1797.[15]
+Trinidad and Tobago were ceded to Britain in 1802 under the Treaty of Amiens as separate states and unified in 1889.[16]
+Trinidad and Tobago obtained independence in 1962, and became a republic in 1976.[17][12]

-Unlike most Caribbean nations and territories, which rely heavily on tourism, the economy is primarily industrial, based on large reserves of oil and gas.[17]
-[18] The country gets fewer hurricanes than most of the Caribbean because it is farther south.
+Unlike most Caribbean nations and territories, which rely heavily on tourism, the economy is primarily industrial, based on large reserves of oil and gas.[18]
+[19] The country experiences fewer hurricanes than most of the Caribbean because it is farther south.